upcent-fi/.github/profile/README.md

 ## 🧬 Built With Flare

-UpCent leverages **Flare's FDC (Flare Data Connector)** for intelligent liquidity pool selection and automated optimization strategies.
+UpCent leverages **Flare's FDC (Flare Data Connector)** for intelligent liquidity pool monitoring and performance analysis.

 [🔍 Learn more about Flare](https://flare.network)